kevoreilly/CAPEv2/docs/book/src/usage/web.rst

 Exposed to internet
 ===================

-To get rid of many bots/scrappers so we suggest to deploy this amazing project `Nginx Ultimate bad bot blocker`_, follow readme for instalation steps
+To get rid of many bots/scrappers so we suggest to deploy this amazing project `Nginx Ultimate bad bot blocker`_, follow readme for installation steps

 * Enable web auth with captcha in `conf/web.conf` preferly to avoid any bruteforce.
 * Enable `ReCaptcha`_.
 You will need to set ``Public`` and ``Secret`` keys in ``web/web/settings.py``